What I do

-I sub-contract specific deliverables to people who are better equipped to deliver outstanding results.
-These deliverables include web development, brand strategy, marketing communications, commercial printing, and more, leaving me to focus on my speciality: brand identity design.
+I sub-contract specific design items to people who are better and making something brilliant.
+These items include web development, brand strategy, illustration, photography, leaving me to focus on what I most enjoy: designing brand identities.

 I build my business through personal relationships with those who excel in their related professions.
-I have no employees, instead sharing client payments with sub-contractors on an ad hoc basis.
+I have no employees, instead sharing client payments with sub-contractors when needed.
 Those I team-up with are very well paid because the work they produce significanly increases client profits.

 The nature of my business means that I can work from any location with an Internet connection.